signalfx/lambda-csharp/README.md

 # SignalFx .NET Lambda Wrapper

-SignalFx .NET Lambda Wrapper.

 ## Overview

+You can use this document to add a SignalFx wrapper to your AWS Lambda for C#.

-The SignalFx .NET Lambda Wrapper is a wrapper around an Lambda Function, used to instrument execution of the function and send metrics to SignalFx.
+The SignalFx C# Lambda Wrapper wraps around an AWS Lambda C# function handler, which allows metrics to be sent to SignalFx.

-### Step 1: Install via NuGet
+## Step 1: Install via NuGet

-Add the following package reference to your `.csproj` or `function.proj`
+1. Add the following package reference to `.csproj` or `function.proj`:
 ```xml
   <PackageReference Include="signalfx-lambda-functions" Version="2.0.1"/>
 ```

+The `signalfx-lambda-functions` has the following package dependencies:
+  * `Amazon.Lambda`
+  * `Amazon.Lambda.AspNetCoreServer`
+  * `protobuf-net`

+Your package manager should add these package dependencies automatically to your project.

+2. Verify that `protobut-net` has been added.
+If `protobut-net` is missing, then reference the `protobut-net` package as a dependency in your project, similar to Step 1.
+Reference this project's  with a statement similar

-NOTE: The `signalfx-lambda-functions` package depends on packages `Amazon.Lambda`, `Amazon.Lambda.AspNetCoreServer` and `protobuf-net`.
-Your package manager should add these transitive dependencies automatically to your project.
-This negates the need to add them explicitly.
-However, `protobut-net` has be reported missing on occasion by users.
-If this happens, reference the `protobut-net` package as a dependency in your project using a statement similar to the one above.
-See this project's `.csproj` file for details about the version of `protobuf-net` required.
+Your package manager should add these package dependencies automatically to your project; however, as a precaution, verify that `protobut-net` has been added.
+If `protobut-net` is missing, then reference `.csproj` file for details about the version of `protobuf-net` required.

-### Step 2: Locate ingest endpoint
+## Step 2: Locate ingest endpoint

 By default, this function wrapper will send data to the us0 realm.
 As a result, if you are not in us0 realm and you want to use the ingest endpoint directly, then you must explicitly set your realm.
-To set your realm, use a subdomain, such as ingest.us1.signalfx.com or ingest.eu0.signalfx.com.

 To locate your realm: